Traveling is a learning experience. Every aspect of a journey – the culture, the history, the nature – holds many secrets waiting to be discovered.

 “I prefer to experience life to the fullest by immersing myself in interesting cultures, touring breathtaking landscapes and sharing experiences with fellow travelers and those back home,” she said.

 Next stop: Antarctica.
-Lamb is eager to tackle this chilly continent, exploring caves and icebergs, encountering vast penguin colonies and taking a polar plunge into the Antarctic Ocean.
+Lamb can’t wait to tackle this chilly continent, exploring caves and icebergs, encountering vast penguin colonies and taking a polar plunge into the Antarctic Ocean.

 “I can tell you that my adventurous spirit is looking forward to this chance of a lifetime!”